garfix/nligems/doc/internals.md

 NLI aims to combine the strictness of SQL with the ease of use of text search.

-This text shows you some of the ideas and techniques used in this field, and highlights its problems.
+This text shows you some of the ideas and techniques used in this field, and highlights its choice points.
 It is certainly not necessary to use all of this information to create a useful NLI.
 Just pick the stuff you need.

 ## Goals